August 21, 2015

 - Install pedals.

 - Install bars into stem.
-Snug bar bolts, but do finial adjustment later.
+Snug bar bolts, but do final adjustment later.

 - Install headset.
 See threadless type, or threaded type.